Location, Time and Date:

 Dr. Hood's outstanding contributions have had a resounding effect on the advancement of science since the 1960s.
 Throughout his career, he has adhered to the advice of his mentor, Dr. William J. Dreyer: “If you want to practice biology, do it on the leading edge, and if you want to be on the leading edge, invent new tools for deciphering biological information.”

 In 1992, Hood created the first cross-disciplinary biology department, Molecular Biotechnology, at the University of Washington.
-In 2000, he left the UW to co-found Institute for Systems Biology, the first of its kind.
-He has pioneered systems medicine in the years since ISB's founding.
-Hood has made seminal discoveries in the fields of immunology, neurobiology and biotechnology and, most recently, has been a leader in the development of systems biology; its applications to cancer, neurodegenerative disease, and the linkage of systems biology to personalized medicine.
+In 2000, he left the UW to co-found the Institute for Systems Biology, the first of its kind.
+He has pioneered systems medicine in the years since ISB's founding, making seminal discoveries in the fields of immunology, neurobiology and biotechnology.
+Most recently, he has helped lead the effort to apply systems biology to cancer, neurodegenerative disease, and P4 medicine (predictive, preventive, personalized and participatory).
+Currently he and the Institute for Systems Biology are involved in a P4 pilot project involving 100,000 well individuals that has the potential to transform healthcare.

 In addition to his ground-breaking research, Hood has published 750 papers, received 36 patents, 17 honorary degrees and more than 100 awards and honors.
 He is one of only 15 individuals elected to all three National Academies—the National Academy of Science, the National Academy of Engineering, and the Institute of Medicine.
 Hood has founded or co-founded 15 different biotechnology companies including Amgen, Applied Biosystems, Rosetta, Darwin, Integrated Diagnostics and Indi Molecular.